KFreon/KaelsKabbage/content/posts/2025-09-22-strategies-for-multiple-repos-with-coupling/index.md

 > The ETL process might be strange too, I'm not sure how common it is to have an Azure function that does it's ETL by calling the API for the data using those contracts...
 > It feels kinds nice, but also leads to this stronger coupling.

-After some discussions with my colleagues, it seems likely that this was more of a distributed monolith as opposed to microservices...
-I don't have great exposure to either setup.

 Before we go on, let's just simplify that diagram above for later use.
 We'll focus on the interaction between two services and how the coupling there worked.
 Just note that these contracts were used in many of those other projects too.